Belgium tightens COVID-19 measures, hopes to avoid lockdown

-BRUSSELS (Reuters) - Belgium, one of the European countries worst hit by the new coronavirus, tightened restrictions on social contacts on Friday by banning fans from sports matches, limiting the number of people in cultural spaces and closing theme parks.
+BRUSSELS (Reuters) - Belgium, one of the European countries worst hit by COVID-19, tightened curbs on social contacts on Friday by banning fans from sports matches and limiting numbers in cultural spaces, while officials in Wallonia imposed a stricter night curfew on residents.

+The local government in the French-speaking region, among the hardest-hit parts of the country, has told people to stay at home from 10pm to 6am and made remote working mandatory for students until Nov.
+19.

-Belgium had already closed cafes, bars and restaurants and imposed a night curfew, and has Europe’s second highest infection rate per capita after the Czech Republic.
+Belgium, which has Europe’s second highest infection rate per capita after the Czech Republic, had already closed cafes, bars and restaurants and imposed a shorter night curfew.
 New infections hit a peak of 10,500 on Thursday.

 But the government has resisted calls from medical experts to order a new lockdown to avoid causing more economic pain.